rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## New tasks, verify and synchronize data

-After [adding](/post/addconfigurations/) a task within the main view, *a double click* on task executes a  [dryrun](/post/tasks/)  and  a second double click executes the real run.
+After [adding](/post/addconfigurations/) a task within the main view, *a double click* on [task executes](/post/tasks/)  a dryrun and  the *second double click* executes the real run.
 A verification of a new task might also be executed by opening the Rsync parameters view, select the task and choose the `Verify` button.

 For more experienced users of rsync, from within the Rsync parameters view, select the new task.
 Copy and paste the `Synchronize` string into a terminal view.
 The rsync command includes the `--dry-run` parameter as default within this view. *Always* verify, by a `--dry-run`,  the result of a *new* task before executing it.